 In 2004, in connection with the Acquisition, the Company changed its fiscal year-end to September 30 from November 30.
 As such, we restated our prior quarters starting October 1, 2003, under the new fiscal year format, to enhance comparability between periods.
 Due to this change in fiscal year-end, our 2004 fiscal year consists of the ten-months ended September 30, 2004, while our 2005 fiscal year is the full twelve-month period ending September 30, 2005.
 Our discussion of the current twelve-month fiscal year ended September 30, 2005 is presented as the comparison of the twelve-month fiscal year ended September 30, 2004.
-The twelve months ended September 30, 2004 are unaudited and were derived from the audited fiscal year financial results for the ten months ended September 30, 2004 and the audited fiscal year is presented as the comparison of the ten months ended September 30, 2004 to the ten month fiscal year is presented as the comparison of the ten months ended September 30, 2004 to the ten months ended September 30, 2003.
-The ten months ended September 30, 2004 to the ten months ended September 30, 2003.
-The ten months ended September 30, 2004 to the ten months ended September 30, 2003.
-The ten months ended September 30, 2004 to the ten months ended September 30, 2003.
-The ten months ended September 30, 2004 to the ten months ended September 30, 2003.
-The ten months ended September 30, 2004 to the ten months ended September 30, 2003.
+The twelve months ended September 30, 2004 are unaudited and were derived from the audited fiscal year financial results for the ten months ended September 30, 2004 and the audited fiscal year financial results for the fiscal year ended November 30, 2003.
+Our discussion of the prior ten-month fiscal year is presented as the comparison of the ten months ended September 30, 2004 to the ten months ended September 30, 2003.
 The ten months ended September 30, 2003 are unaudited and were derived from the audited fiscal year financial results for the twelve months ended November 30, 2003.